William M. Levy

-William Mallory Levy (October 31, 1827 – August 14, 1882) was a U.S. Representative from Louisiana.
+William Mallory Levy (October 31, 1827 – August 14, 1882) was an American lawyer and Confederate Civil War veteran who served one term as a U.S. Representative from Louisiana from 1875 to 1877.

 Life and career

 Born in Isle of Wight, Virginia, the son of John B. Levy, Levy completed preparatory studies.

 He graduated from the College of William and Mary, Williamsburg, Virginia, in 1844.

+Civil War

 He served in the Mexican War, as second lieutenant in Company F, First Regiment, Virginia Volunteers.